DominikBB/little-es/README.md

      defaultProjection: ...,
      eventHandler: ...,
      persistanceHandler: ...,
-     snapshotInformation: {frequency: 5, aggregateVersion: 1}
+     snapshot: {frequency: 5, schemaVersion: 1}
   )
 ```

 The above code will enable snapshots at a frequency of >5 events, and will tag the snapshot as version 1.

-- **Aggregate snapshots** are created **at command processing** time (when running .push())
-- **Projection snapshots** are created **at event handling** time (when running .get())

-**⚠️ Projection snapshots are unstable and should not be used**

 ### On frequency

-Frequency does not guarantee that a snapshot exists exactly every 5 events because snapshots are created in different manner depending on a type of object aggregate/projection, and your handling implementation.
+Frequency does not guarantee that a snapshot exists exactly every 5 events because they are only created upon invoking .get() on a projection.
+Since any amount of time can pass between these calls, any number of events can also pass.

-For example, in an aggregate, _commands can produce more then 1 event but a snapshot is evaluated only after the command_ is handled.

-In a _projection, the snapshot is evaluated only after reading the state_, meaning that any amount of time/events can pass between the last snapshot and the moment your system calls .get()

 ### Versions

-Versions should be moved up when you change the data schema of your aggregate/projection.
+Versions should be moved up when you change the data schema of your projection.
 This will cause `little-es` to ignore snapshots with the older version.

 ## Publishing events